 But a miniature sleigh filled with ballplayers in good cheer.

-With his General Manager, ace pitchers in tow,
+With a year-old GM, ace pitcher in tow,

 He knew in a moment it must be Ruben Amaro.